abnamrocoesd/needle/README.md

-# needle
+# Needle
-A small library for (remote) configuration, such as Firebase or any other.
+A small library for (remote) configuration, such as Firebase.